 The United Kingdom gained an increasing influence over the Indian sub-continent during the Nineteenth Century, driven by the East India Company.
 As British dominance over the sub-continent grew, private armies were recruited by the East India Company to gain control and protect British interests.
 Over the late nineteenth century these evolved into the British Indian Army.

-In order to distinguish between the pre-partition Indian Army under British rule and the current post independent Indian Army, the pre-1947 organisation will be referred to a the British Indian Army, although at the time it was simply referred to as 'The Indian Army'.
-It should be remembered that the pre-partition British Indian Army incorporated territories now to be found in Pakistan and Banglasdesh.
+In order to distinguish between the pre-partition Indian Army under British rule, and the current post independence Indian Army, the pre-1947 organisation will be referred to a the British Indian Army, although at the time it was simply referred to as ‘The Indian Army’.
+It should be remembered that the pre-partition British Indian Army incorporated territory now to be found in Pakistan and Bangladesh.

 After issues about recruitment, reinforcement and management of the British Indian Army during the Great War (ie, the First World War), the British Indian Army was reorganised in the early 1920’s.
 Regiments were amalgamated and some disbanded.
 By 1930, the structure of the British Indian Army was relatively settled and it was in this format that the Indian Army faced the commencement of the Second World War.